-With spring in full bloom, summer is just round the corner and with it one of Lisboa’s most eagerly-awaited festivals – the Festas dos Santos Populares, which the Portuguese capital celebrates as the Festival of Santo António.
+One of Lisboa’s most eagerly-awaited festivals in the Summer is the Festas dos Santos Populares, which the Portuguese capital celebrates as the Festival of Santo António.
 For two days in June, 12th and 13th, the city forgets itself as Lisboetas everywhere honour their adopted patron saint (St Vincent is the true patron but he has gone out of fashion – possibly because he was Spanish).

 An overwhelming feeling of goodwill pervades the narrow alleyways and winding footpaths of the ancient neighbourhoods of Alfama, Castelo, Bica, Graça and the patchwork Bairro Alto district.
 Work grinds to a halt.